 Recently I've also been seeing a LOT of laptops that wont run because the hard drive has failed.
 The good news is that provided it was running windows 8, 8.1 or 10 Windows will have a "digital licence" which means you dont need to pay to re-install windows.
-Depending on the make and model, and your requirements, we can replace the hard drive and reinstall windows from £80 for a conventional drive or £100 for an SSD. (these are faster, more robust, but have less storage space.)
+Depending on the make and model, and your requirements, we can replace the hard drive with an SSD from about £80 depending on the capacity you need (an SSD is faster and more robust than a traditional disk drive, but may have have less storage space.)

-In SOME cases we can also recover some of your data from the hard drive.
+In most cases we can also recover at least some of your data from the hard drive.